Constructing Large Nonstationary Spatio-Temporal Covariance Models via Compositional Warpings: Application to Changes in Antarctica Elevation

 We next analyze the estimated temporal warping to assess the warping function's characterization of temporal nonstationarity.
 We see that in the temporal dimension, the warped domain is contracted for the period 2012--2014, and expanded for the period 2014--2017 (see Figure S4 in the supplementary material).
 This indicates that the temporal variability in ice sheet $\Delta h/\Delta t$ is modest for the earlier part of the time series, but larger after 2014.
 This corroborates with what is expected from geophysical considerations: For the 2010--2014 period, the elevation of the ice shelf was stable in comparison to the sustained thinning seen since the 1990s \citep{BamberDawson2020, Paolo2018}, implying a reduction in the oceanic driven basal melt in this region.
 The stability also coincides with minimal grounding line movement for this period \citep{Konrad2018, Joughin2016}.
 The result of this ice shelf stabilization is the regulation of the ice stream flow and a temporary state of disequilibrium, which results in smaller inter-annual variations in $\Delta h/\Delta t$.
 For the 2014--2017 period, the resumption of basal melt under the ice shelf at similar rates prior to 2010 \citep{BamberDawson2020, Paolo2018}, reduces the ice shelf's buttressing capability and therefore induces a resumption of accelerations in $\Delta h/\Delta t$ within the vicinity of the grounding line.
 Additionally, due to the material properties of ice, this rapid variation in flow regime will be propagated inland of the grounded ice sheet as a delayed response to the behavior at the grounding line.

 Finally, we compare the predictive performance of our nonstationary model with that of the stationary model in \eqref{eq:sep_cov_model} on the validation data.
 There was no noticeable difference between the predictions of the models, but the prediction standard errors from the two models differed substantially.
 Figure \ref{fig:application_se} shows the prediction standard errors derived from the two models.
-We see that the prediction standard errors from the stationary model have no clear pattern, while that those from the nonstationary model are related to the geography of the glacier: the prediction standard errors are higher outside of the grounding line and along the main outlet trunk of Pine Island Glacier.
+We see that the prediction standard errors from the stationary model have no clear pattern, since the observations are evenly distributed over the geographical domain.
+Those from the nonstationary model, on the other hand, are related to the geography of the glacier: the prediction standard errors are higher outside of the grounding line and along the main outlet trunk of Pine Island Glacier, for the difference is that, for our nonstationary model, the prediction standard errors depend on the observed locations on the warped domain and not those on the geographical domain.
+In regions of contraction where there are several observations, the prediction standard errors are lower, while in regions of expansion (such as the region of the floating ice) where there are fewer observations, the prediction standard errors are larger.
 We also notice that there is an improvement for the 95\% interval score \citep{gneiting2007strictly} from the nonstationary model (1.275) over that from the stationary model (1.362).
 Therefore, in addition to the considerable interpretive advantages, the nonstationary model also yields slightly better uncertainty quantification than the stationary model.